-Exotically coloured and known for their toughness damsel fish are a popular aquarium choice.
+Exotically colored and known for their toughness damsel fish are a popular aquarium choice.
 However, their natural aggressiveness and need for space can make them difficult to keep successfully.

-Sometimes damsel fish develop a symbiotic relationship with an anemone or other cnidarian like that for which clown fish are famous.
-Due to their general fondness for similar hiding places in niches on the reef, and their tendency to be fiercely territorial about them, they should not be kept with clown fish or butterfly fish.
+Sometimes damsel fish develop a symbiotic relationship with an Anemone or other Cnidarian like that for which Clown Fish are famous.
+Due to their general fondness for similar hiding places in niches on the reef, and their tendency to be fiercely territorial about them, they should not be kept with Blown Fish or Butterfly Fish.

 They are less aggressive in general if they have plenty of space and plenty of cover to make them feel secure.
 Though they may bully smaller fish, they’re often okay with dissimilar-looking species of their own size, but they seem to be particularly tasty so should not be kept with any fish large enough to eat them.